yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-direct-integration.md

 metadata:
   robots: index
 ---
-This guide provides a comprehensive process to integrate Apple Pay directly with Yuno's API.
+This guide describes how to integrate Apple Pay directly with Yuno's API.
 Direct integration offers full control over the payment flow and is ideal for merchants who need custom implementations or have existing payment systems.

 Our Apple Pay Direct integration supports one-time and recurring payments (useful for subscriptions and other regular transactions).

 <Callout icon="📘" theme="info">
-  Before implementing Apple Pay payments, ensure you have completed the [Apple Pay prerrequisites](doc:prerrequisites-apple-pay).
+  Before implementing Apple Pay payments, ensure you have completed the [Apple Pay prerequisites](doc:prerequisites-apple-pay).
 </Callout>

 ## Apple Pay overview